terralang/terra/README.md

 Additionally, if a method does not appear in the method table for type `&Type`, Terra will look for the method in the method table of `Type`.
 Combined with implicit address-of/derefernece, this allows a single method definition to work sensibly on both a value and a pointer to that value.
 Those familiar with the Go language will notice these rules are similar to Go's method resolution rules.

-Though not currently implemented, Terra will also support _meta-methods_ similar to Lua's operators like `__add`, which will allow you to overload operators like `+` on Terra types.
+Though not currently implemented, Terra will also support _meta-methods_ similar to Lua's operators like `__add`, which will allow you to overload operators like `+` on Terra types, or specify custom type conversion rules.

 Terra provides syntax sugar to make declaring methods simpler: